 - Clinical Neuropsychology (adult or pediatric specialty tracks)

-The clinical service areas and research training opportunities available in the postdoctoral programs ensure you are provided an integrated experience that is relevant to your needs and career goals.
-The integration of psychology into a large academic medical center that provides the best care to every patient through integrated clinical practice, education and research is the hallmark of this program.
+The clinical service areas and research training opportunities available in the postdoctoral programs ensure you receive an integrated experience that is relevant to your needs and career goals.
+The integration of psychology into a large academic medical center that provides the best care to every patient through integrated clinical practice, education, and research is the hallmark of this program.

 See below for postdoctoral residency admissions, support, and initial placement data for each specialty practice program: